Fossil fuels lobby: United States

 In the 2000 elections, over $34 million was contributed, with 78% of that money going to Republicans.
 In 2004, oil and gas companies contributed over $25 million to political campaigns, donating 80% of that money to Republicans.
 In the 2006 election cycle, oil and gas companies contributed over $19 million to political campaigns.
 82% of that money went to Republican candidates, while the remaining 18% went to Democrats.
-Electric utilities also heavily favor Republicans; their contributions have recently ranged between $15–20 million.
+Electric utilities also heavily favor Republicans; their contributions have recently ranged between $15 and 20 million.
 From 2003 to 2006, the energy lobby also contributed $58.3 million to state-level campaigns.
 By comparison, alternative energy interests contributed around half a million dollars in the same time period.

 During the United States elections in 2012 which includes the presidential election there was much spending by the lobbies.